kekepins/module-app_integration/README.md

 The standalone.html file shows the example data visualization as a standalone page.

-This module demonstrates how to take the D3 based visualiation in the standalone.html file and insert it into Drupal as content: two Drupal blocks and a fully rendered page as a Drupal node.
+This module demonstrates how to take a simple D3 based data visualization (as seen in standalone.html) and insert it programmaticaly into Drupal as content.
+It creates two Drupal blocks and a fully rendered page (a Drupal node).

 Environment Notes: